Brennan Poole: 2019

 On January 28, 2019, Poole announced a full-time schedule with On Point Motorsports for the 2019 NASCAR Gander Outdoors Truck Series, driving the No. 30.
 Poole finished in the top ten for the first time after avoiding late attrition at Texas Motor Speedway early in the season.
 The team later scaled back its effort due to sponsorship concerns.

+After having to miss Kansas due to a lack of sponsorship Poole and On Point returned at Charlotte, they would top the board going fastest in final practice, and qualify seventeenth, and using a chassis from 2007, dealing with a broken sway bar after it broke at the beginning of the race, and missing half of his shocks, Poole finished second to Kyle Busch.

-Utilizing a chassis from 2007 and dealing with a broken sway bar during the race, Poole finished second at Charlotte in May.
-On July 11 at Kentucky Speedway, the lapped truck of Poole made contact with Ben Rhodes, who was running second.
+On July 11 at Kentucky Speedway, Ben Rhodes made contact with Poole while Rhodes was running second in third and fourth turns.
 Both drivers acquired enough damage to make additional pit stops.
-After the race, Rhodes charged Poole, irate that a slower truck cost Rhodes a shot at a NASCAR playoffs berth, which would have come with a win.
+After the race, Rhodes attempted to charge Poole, irate that in his eyes a slower truck cost Rhodes a shot at a NASCAR playoffs berth, which would have come with a win.

 2020

 Although he moved to the Cup Series for the 2020 season, Poole continued racing in the Truck Series with On Point Motorsports on a part-time basis beginning at Daytona.
-He ran the first 11 races of the season, recording a best finish of 12th in both Kansas Speedway doubleheader races in July.
+He ran the first eleven races of the season, recording the best finish of twelfth in both Kansas Speedway doubleheader races in July.

 Scott Lagasse Jr. and Danny Bohn took over the No. 30 after the Michigan International Speedway race in August as Poole had run out of eligible Truck races as a full-time Cup driver.